 First, let’s define what an extended warranty is.

 According to a Bankrate.com in the Straight talk on extended warranties article, “An extended warranty is actually an extended service contract” for covering repairs after the factory warranty expires.
 A feature article by Staci Giordullo, Are Extended Car Warranties a Scam? in the October 16, 2012, Angie’s List describes the term “extended warranty” as a misnomer.
 “A warranty is a guarantee from the manufacturer of a product to repair or replace it within specific amount of time and it’s included in the price.”
-The also states an extended warranty is really a “service contract” that is sold separately for additional time (years and miles) at an additional cost.
+The list also states an extended warranty is really a “service contract” that is sold separately for additional time (years and miles) at an additional cost.

 The Service Contract Industry Council, a national trade association, works with lawmakers across the country to develop fair and uniform regulation in the automobile service contract industry to protect consumers.
 Currently 37 states require specific registration and financial backing of the service contracts regardless of the seller of the contract and the administrator (claim adjuster).